 Turning Pointe utilizes an interdisciplinary approach that supports the core deficits of autism spectrum disorder, multiple and intellectual disabilities, and speech/language disorders through Evidence-Based Practices (EBPs) and assists students as they grow and learn to manage everyday challenges.
 Communication, socially appropriate behavior, and functional living skills, with an emphasis on skill generalization, is our overall program model that guides student programming, data collection procedures and implements EBP's.
 This model uses the latest research and clinical expertise to help students develop new skills and enhance personal talents and strengths as they navigate towards independent thriving futures.
+Communication, socially appropriate behavior, and functional living programming is driven by current research and interventions within the fields of Speech Language Pathology, Applied Behavior Analysis, and Occupational Therapy.

-Communication - A variety of communication skills are targeted to maximize student independence across all environments.
+• Communication - A variety of communication skills are targeted to maximize student independence across all environments.
 Skills are taught throughout the year within a student's IEP and other individualized programming.
 Targeted skills from evidence-based assessments are measured regularly in the areas of expressive, receptive, pragmatic, syntax and/or grammar, and are leveled and individualized to best meet each student's needs.
 Communication skills may include but are not limited to requesting items/activities, asking for help, asking/answering questions, greetings, protesting and conversational skills.
 Students will have the opportunity to practice these communication skills within the structured school environment and during regularly scheduled community-based activities throughout the year.
 Communication programming is driven by current research and interventions within the field of Speech Language Pathology.